MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Troubleshooting.md

 ![TX to RX on Raspberry Pi](media/Troubleshooting/txrx.png)

-2. Make sure the BaudRate, Handshaking and StopBits are configured correctly.
+2. Make sure the BaudRate, Handshaking, and StopBits are configured correctly.
 If the serial port to be tested has a complete RS232 interface (e.g. DB9), use a DB plug with the RxTx crossover wires connected with the typical handshaking crossovers.
 Some RS232 ports (or USB adapters) require signals such as Carrier Detect (DCD) and DCE Ready (DSR) to be asserted before they function properly.

 3. If you want to use USB UART adapters on Windows 10 IoT Core, the following are supported: